Anheurystics/Wyatt/docs/TUTORIAL.md

 <div style="page-break-after: always;"></div>

 ## Part 3.5: Camera setup
-If we want to setup a camera in scene to move around and look at different objects, we need to use two more matrices.
+To setup a camera in the scene to move around and look at different objects, two more matrices are needed.
 All-in-all, there are three basic fundamental matrices used in 3D rendering:
-1. Model matrix - this is the one introduced last tutorial, which controls the object's position, size, and rotation in the world.
+1. Model matrix - one introduced last tutorial, this controls the object's position, size, and rotation in the world.
 Multiplying by the model matrix places an object in **world space**
 2. View matrix - the (inverse) model matrix of the camera, and will be used to offset the positions of objects, transforming them from **world space** to **view space**
 3. Projection matrix - this is the characteristics of the camera itself, which specifies how the objects are projected.
 Orthographic projections are used commonly for 2D games, and perspective projections are used for 3D games.
 This matrix transforms from **view space** roughly to **clip space**, which roughly corresponds to (save for some extra operations) to the normalized device coordinates (NDC) mentioned earlier.